Disability Benefits for Vietnam Veterans Exposed to Agent Orange

 Agent Orange Birth Defects

-In order to qualify for benefits for Agent Orange birth defects, the mental or physical birth defect of the child must be permanent and must not have any other cause (such as a genetic or family disorder or an accident during birth.)
-Benefits may include health care, disability compensation (based on the degree of disability suffered by the child), and vocational rehabilitation.
+To qualify for benefits for Agent Orange birth defects, the child's mental or physical birth defect must be permanent and not have any other cause, such as a genetic disorder.
+Benefits available may include health care, disability compensation (depending on the level of impairment experienced by the child), and vocational rehabilitation.

 Spina Bifida in Vietnam and Korea Veterans' Children